aiassistantnews/aiassistantnews.github.io/index.md

 # Hello, AI!

-Welcome to my AI News website NOVEMBER 16.
+Welcome to AI News.
+Here you'll find the most interesting news about AI in a short and quick to read format.

+## Blog posts

 <!-- Check out my [first blog post](./_posts/2024-09-29-and-so-it-begins.md)! -->

 {% for post in site.posts %}